-Sankofa series: The story of the former Black Stars captain who lost his wife to a GFA president
+Sankofa Series: The story of the former Black Stars captain who lost his wife to a GFA president

 Fast forward, Briandt was handed an assistant coach role at the Black Stars and edged towards becoming the head coach.

-The pathway was clear for Chris Briandt and everything pointed to the fact that he was the chosen one but it did not go as planned as the content of the letter he got while in Germany came hunting.
+The pathway was clear for Chris Briandt, and everything pointed to the fact that he was the chosen one.
+However, it did not go as planned as the content of the letter he received while in Germany came haunting.

 All of a sudden, Braindt was missing from the dugout in all Black Stars games.
 He handed the car that came with his appointment back to Djan and left without a trace.